cyberrase5/cyse-project1/README.md

 #### Fixing it
 Link here\
 The main fix is parameterized queries.
-Also fetchall() has been changed to fetchone() and in the retrun render command response[0] is used as additional security, so that even if the response contained passwords, only the first one would be leaked.
+Also fetchall() has been changed to fetchone() and in the return render command response[0] is used as additional security, so that even if the response contained passwords, only the first one would be leaked.
 Now test the fixed version.
 Comment the code between the comments BEGIN and END BROKEN VERSION and uncomment the FIXED VERSION one and test the previous injection, it doesn't work.

 ### A5:2017-Broken Access Control
 https://github.com/cyberrase5/cyse-project1/blob/master/chat/views.py#L66